HCL-TECH-SOFTWARE/domino-c-api-docs/docs/howto/user_guide/Building_UNIX_Applications.md

 <br>
 <b><font size="4" color="#000080">Hardware and software requirements</font></b><br>
 <b><font color="#000080"> </font></b><br>
 Same Hardware requirements as those noted for the Domino server with addition of space to afford room for C API toolkit and compilation.
-Minimum software requirements are used for the build environment (for example, if Domino supports Linux version 7 and 8, then 7 is the build platform as you must always build on the lowest supported OS level)<br>
+Minimum software requirements are used for the build environment (for example, if Domino supports Linux version 9, then 9 is the build platform as you must always build on the lowest supported OS level)<br>
 <br>
 <b><font size="4" color="#000080">Compiler installation</font></b><br>
 <br>